Women in Military Service for America Memorial silver dollar

-The Women in Military Service for America Memorial silver dollar is a commemorative dollar issued by the United States Mint in 1994.
+The Women in Military Service for America Memorial silver dollar is a commemorative dollar, related to the Women in Military Service for America Memorial, issued by the United States Mint in 1994.
 It was one of three coins in the 1994 Veterans Program, along with the Vietnam War Memorial and Prisoners of War silver dollar.

 Specifications

 The following specifications are given by H.R.
 3616.